cortex-js/compute-engine/src/docs/guide-symbols.md

 Declaring a symbol is providing some information about this symbol, such as its domain or whether it is positive.

-If the symbol had not been used before, a new definition record for this symbol is created, and the symbol is bound to it.
+If the symbol has not been used before, a new definition record for this symbol is created, and the symbol is bound to it.

 **To declare a symbol** use `ce.assume()`.